ml-logic-seminar/ml_logic_website/math.md

+---
+description: "Neurosymbolic AI for mathematics via combinations of LLMs, provers, solvers, and computer algebra systems"
+---

 # 🧮 AI for Mathematics

 This page highlights ongoing and past research efforts connecting **AI, formal methods, and mathematical reasoning** at the **<a href="https://vganesh1.github.io/group.html" target="_blank">reasoning and learning research group @ Georgia Tech led by Professor Vijay Ganesh</a>**.